Rogue-1/HTB/Interview/Message Board.md

 Error: Invalid username or password
 ```

-Running ltrace reveals the username=user and the password=easy_pass
+Running ltrace reveals the username=user and the password=easy_pass (ltrace was not working in pwnbox at the time of writing this but it shouldnt be too hard to understand)

 After logging in we can finally leave a message.
-This is where we can cause our buuffer overflow.
+This is where we can cause our buffer overflow.

 ```console
 └──╼ [★]$ ./message_board